Referrers

 Every visit is classified automatically using a priority-based system:

-- Known domains are matched next.
+utm_sourceorutm_mediumis present, the medium value determines the channel — "cpc" and "ppc" map to paid search, "email" maps to email, "social" maps to social. - Known domains are matched next.
 Over twenty search engines, seventeen social networks, and eight email providers are recognized by domain.

 - Everything else falls through.
 If the referrer is an unrecognized domain, the visit is classified as referral.
 If there is no referrer at all, it is classified as direct.